Connections - DD/ID Residential

 What is Connections?

-Colonial Behavioral Health's (CBH) residential service, Connections, is provided to adults with developmental disabilities, including intellectual disabilities, in order to assist individuals with living independently in the community to the greatest extent possible.
-Based on individual need, instructional activities, support, and supervision are provided to help persons improve the quality of daily life and promote recovery, independence, clinical stability, and community integration.
+Colonial Behavioral Health (CBH) operates three Medicaid Waiver group homes for adults with developmental disabilities, including intellectual disabilities, known as the “Connections” program.
+The Connections program assists residents with living independently in the community to the greatest extent possible.
+Based on individual need, instructional activities and staff support are provided to help individuals improve the quality of their daily lives and promote self-determination, wellness, and community integration.

 How does Connections work?